Skip to main content

 Can I fund the program with the Bildungsgutschein from the Agentur für Arbeit?

 Yes!
-If you’re unemployed or at risk of losing your job and are officially registered in Germany, you can complete the course as a “AI Engineering” training program free of charge.
+If you’re unemployed or at risk of losing your job and are officially registered in Germany, you can complete the course as an "AI Engineering" training program free of charge.
 Simply speak with your advisor at the Agentur für Arbeit or Jobcenter.

 How can I get a Bildungsgutschein?

-You'll need to book an appointment at the Agentur für Arbeit/Jobcenter.
+You’ll need to book an appointment at the Agentur für Arbeit/Jobcenter.
 During this meeting, your assigned advisor will assess whether you meet the eligibility criteria for funding.
+You can find your local Agentur für Arbeit by Googling your city and "Agentur für Arbeit".

 Is the program also suitable for career changers?